juamarCas/Access_control/webApp/README.md

 ![all text](../images/DatabaseModel.png "Database model")

 ## MQTT
-For the MQTT broker I decided to use EMQX installed in my raspberry PI 4, but it can be other software like Mosquitto.
-You can read more info in their webpage: [EMQX](https://www.emqx.io/).
+It can be used any MQTT broker software.
+This project uses EMQX, for more information go to their webpage: [EMQX](https://www.emqx.io/).
+But it can be Mosquitto for example.

 ### MQTT Topics